 The Master of Public Affairs program is an interdisciplinary, professional program that prepares students for positions in local, state, or federal government, quasi-governmental service, or the nonprofit (including philanthropic) arena.
 It broadens students' comprehension of the economic, environmental, political, and social context in which the public servant works.
-The course of study requires completion of
+The Master of Public Affairs is offered in two modalities - residential or online.
+The course of study requires completion of:

 - MPA core requirements

-- experential requirement
+- experiential requirement

 - · concentration requirements

 - sufficient electives and/or prior professional experience credit to total 48 credit hours